Your cart is empty

 Fever in babies and children is usually harmless and indicates that the immune system is working.
 It's important to correctly assess the temperature and know when a visit to the doctor is necessary.
 Learn here about normal temperature ranges, tips for treating fever, and how you can gently support your child – without unnecessary stress.

-Babies and children have fever more often than adults.
-It's important to note that fever is not an illness, but a natural defense reaction of the body.
+Babies and children get fevers more often than adults.
+It's important to know that fever is not an illness, but a natural defense mechanism of the body.
 It shows that the immune system is working and is often a sign of strength, not weakness.

 The fact is: Fever is usually harmless.
-What's crucial is monitoring it properly and knowing when medical attention is needed.
+The crucial thing is to observe it correctly and know when medical help is needed.

 • Elevated temperature: 37–38 °C